geekmomprojects/PyCascades2021/README.md

 # PyCascades2021
-Materials and information for PyCascades 2021 Presentation: Sparking Creativity in LED Art with CircuitPython
+Materials and information for PyCascades 2021 Presentation: <b>Sparking Creativity in LED Art with CircuitPython<b>

 ## Live Demo Resources
 To follow along with the demo in real time, youll need: